Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "Not to burst your bubble, Potter, but if we start acting like a couple after constantly and vehemently denying it everyone will become suspicious."

 Harry frowned.
 "You're right…hmm…" He said, trying to keep the disappointment out of his voice.
 He ran a hand through his hair to help him think.
 "Well…what if we, um, pretended to hide it?"

 Draco arched a brow at him.
 "We pretend to date, but pretend to hide it as well?"

-"Erm, well, yeah…I mean think about it – if we came right out and said that we were a couple, people would instantly think that we're just saying that so they'll leave us alone.
+"Erm, well, yeah…I mean think about it – as you said, if we came right out and said that we were a couple people would instantly think that we're just saying that so they'll leave us alone.
 So if we pretend to hide the fact that we're officially dating, it will seem a lot less suspicious when we 'announce' it to them later."

 Draco gave him a long, strange look before smiling a little.
+It seemed almost brittle.
 "Alright.
 This sounds like fun…but you're paying for everything."